BenoitHiller/youtube_score/README.md

 # Installation

 The extension can be installed through the [chrome web store](https://chrome.google.com/webstore/detail/youtube-rating-loader/klbndepaecfpfbmoecedmofogihhlpbm).
+Alternatively you can just load the repository as an unpacked extension.

+# Building

+To build the `youtube_score.zip` file for uploading you just run `make`.